earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/quick-start-guide.md

   nav: docs
 ---

-EarthNet2021 is a dataset and challenge for the task of Earth surface forecasting, that is predicting satellite imagery conditional on future weather model projections.
+EarthNet2021 is a dataset and challenge for the task of Earth surface forecasting..

 We describe Earth surface forecasting in detail [here](/docs/ch-task/).